ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 Generalities.
 Ix any business &quot;never wade into the
 water where you cannot see the bottom.
 Spdrgkox says—Nobod) is more like
 an honest man than a thorough rogue.
-Draw upon content for th
+Draw upon content for the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:whi:batch_whi_flobberworm_ver01:data:sn85033019:00414215531:1871021001:0021/pct:80.826866,14.402963,11.854429,3.513162/!600,600/0/default.jpg"/>
 </td>